-[Require ≥ 0, ≤ 1440
+Enter INTEGER [Require ≥ 0, ≤ 1440 Units: minutes] OR -1 Do not know OR -2 Unable to walk OR -3 Prefer not to answer

-Units: minutes]

--2 Unable to walk

 Count the number of minutes that you usually spend walking in one day.

 If the time you usually spend walking on each day of the week varies a lot, give an average of the time you spend walking.
 For instance, if on one day of the week you usually walk for 4 hours but on the other day you walk 2 hours then give the average - that is 3 hours.